+All children placed on YSB probation resides in the home of their parent or guardian, and are monitored by YSB Case Managers or Intensive Case Managers.
 YSB uses a strength based individual placement plan and assessment chart, and Community Risk Assessment.
 This is developed through an interview with the parent/guardian and child, and a review of the youth's Juvenile Court file.
-After this information is assembled a "staffing" is held involving the bureau administrators, manager, and the Assessment Services Coordinator.
-Based on the assessment, a consensus is reached as to which program best benefits the youth and family.
-The youth is placed on three forms of supervision, Judicial Diversion with YSB, Case Management or Intensive Case Management (ICM).
-Electronic monitoring such as ankle bracelets with Radio Frequency (RF), or GPS tracking is placed on children who require more supervision.
+After this information is assembled a "staffing" is held involving the Bureau Administrator, Manager, and the Assessment Services Coordinator.
+Based on the assessment, a consensus is reached as to which program best benefits the youth.
+The youth is placed on the appropriate form of supervision which includes: Case Management or Intensive Management (ICM).
+The GPS monitor is placed on any youth that require a higher level of supervision.